v0.1.0

 • they use the same owner token model

-Example 3: Polyfill source access still uses connector_id
+Example 3: Polyfill source access uses a connector source object

 The reference also supports a polyfill path for collected sources like Spotify.
 In that path:

-• the request sent to /oauth/par includes connector_id
+• the request sent to /oauth/par includes source: { kind: "connector", id }

-• the resulting grant has source.binding_kind = "connector"
+• the resulting grant has source.kind = "connector"

 • owner reads and runtime ingest/state operations remain connector-scoped